JonoSax/3DHistologicalReconstruction/README.md

 * **cpuNo**: number of cores to use

-    * see Activity Montior (Mac) or Task Manager
+    * each CPU represents a single process being run on a seperate thread

-    * set to False for serialisation + debugging
+    * set to False for serialisation and debugging

-    * each thread uses a maximum of 2gb of ram when loading tif files of size 3... consider this when parallelising...
+    * each thread uses a maximum of 2gb of ram when loading tif.
+On a low memory machine (ie a laptop) set to a lower number, this will take longer but place less demand on your computer.
+If using a high performance computer set to a higher number to process faster.
+NOTE it is best not to use all your CPUs so that you can still use your computer for other tasks (ie if you have 8 cores, use 6 so that you can still browse web etc if you want to)

 * **features**: from aligned images, the number of features you with to manually extract and align in the highest resoltuion